 It’s a small story that reveals my dad’s huge heart.
 Making someone else feel comfortable, at ease, happy, well fed, taken care of, made my dad’s day.

 Growing up, when my parents hosted Saturday night dinners for their NJ community of Pakistani friends, my dad would lay the table – with beautiful plates and tea sets that he had bought in various corners of the world, and carefully carried through all his moves.
-He would garnish the food that mom would prepare with sprigs of coriander and cucumber and tomatoes artfully sliced; how a meal was presented was part of his acute sense of hospitality and artistry.
-He would make each guest feel cared for, at home, and spoilt – the Urdu word is khatir karna; there’s no one word in English that full captures that sense of hospitality, but to my dad it came so naturally, because it was innate.
+He would garnish the food that mom prepared with sprigs of coriander and cucumber and tomatoes artfully sliced; how a meal was presented was part of his acute sense of hospitality and artistry.
+He would make each guest feel cared for, at home, and spoilt – the Urdu word is khatir karna; there’s no one word in English that fully captures that sense of hospitality, but to my dad it came naturally.